 [E. Body Holding Room-----New and Existing Facilities.
 In a new facility, if a body holding room is provided, it shall be located to facilitate quiet and unobtrusive ingress and egress of bodies, convenient to the elevator and with an isolated exit.
 If a body holding room is not provided, a holding area shall be designated which approximates the above conditions.]

 E. Body Holding Room.
 If a body holding room is provided, it shall be located to facilitate quiet and unobtrusive ingress and egress of bodies, convenient to the elevator and with an isolated exit.

-A body holding room shall be equipped with ventilation by mechanical means at the same rate and specifications as designed for Soiled Linen Sorting and Storage areas.
-If a body holding room is not provided, a holding area shall be designated which approximates the above conditions.
+(1) A body holding room shall be equipped with ventilation by mechanical means at the same rate and specifications as designed for Soiled Linen Sorting and Storage areas.

+(2) If a body holding room is not provided, a holding area shall be designated which approximates the above conditions.

-Agency Note: [Existing] All facilities shall provide develop and implement a method for body holding which minimizes the psychological effect on other [patients] residents in the nursing home.
+(3) All facilities shall provide develop and implement a method for body holding which minimizes the psychological effect on other residents in the nursing home.

+[Agency Note: Existing facilities shall provide a method for holding which minimizes the psychological effect on other patients in the home.]

 10.07.02.29

-[.29] .28 Equipment and Supplies for Bedside Care and Therapy.
+[.29] .40 Equipment and Supplies for Bedside Care and Therapy.